Plugins

 Specify model.
 Models: https://elevenlabs.io/docs/speech-synthesis/models

-If speech synthesis is enabled, a voice will be additionally generated in the background while generating a response via GPT.
+If speech synthesis is enabled, a voice will be additionally generated in the background while generating a response via model.

 Both OpenAI TTS and OpenAI Whisper use the same single API key provided for the OpenAI API, with no additional keys required.